Our Administrative Staff

 Ms. Crisol is a Lead Teacher at Belmont, with 9 years of experience, 5 of which have been spent here.
 For Ms. Crisol, becoming a teacher was a childhood dream.
 Ever since she started school, she remembers rushing home to play "teacher" with her teddy bears, dolls, and sisters.
 She has wanted to be an educator since she was five years old.
 Ms. Crisol earned a Master's in Early Childhood Education with a Bilingual extension from Lehman College.
 Her proudest professional achievement is developing and leading a bilingual classroom that supports and affirms students' cultural identities.
 She believes it is vital for children to see their culture accepted in the classroom, their second home.
 Drawing on her experience as an English language learner, Ms. Crisol understands the challenges of starting school without knowing the language.
 She strives daily to make all students feel welcome, regardless of the language they speak.
 When she's not in the classroom, Ms. Crisol enjoys reading books, running, and traveling to discover new places, such as small bookshops and new coffee shops.

-Ms. Charlotte devaney
+Ms. Charlotte Devaney

-upk 132
+UPK 132

 Ms. Charlotte joined Belmont in October 2021, bringing extensive experience from nearly two decades in education since earning her Master's degree in 2002.
 She holds a Bachelor of Science in Earth Science and Elementary Education and a Master of Science in Early Childhood Education.
 Inspired by her own love of learning, Ms. Charlotte’s favorite teaching moments are "when I see a spark in children's eyes especially when they connect with a story".
 She's inspired by the words of Rachel Carson: "If a child is to keep alive his inborn sense of wonder, he needs the companionship of at least one adult who can share it".
 Outside of school, Ms. Charlotte loves hiking, reading, cooking, sewing, and spending time with her family.
 She's a vegetarian who speaks English as her third language and is a big Doctor Who fan.